-For the purpose of standard 3.4, the hours of instruction required by SCSA are as set out in the WACE Manual 2019.
+For the purpose of standard 3.4, the hours of instruction required by SCSA are as set out in the WACE Manual.
 As a notional guide, one unit of a WACE course has an average learning time of 55 hours.
-The WACE requirement is 20 units, generally undertaken over two years [WACE Manual 2019, page 78].
-"A unit is a component of content that can be feasibly taught in about half a 'school year' (approximately 50-60 hours duration including assessment and examinations) of senior secondary studies" [WACE Manual 2019, page 121].
+The WACE requirement is 20 units, generally undertaken over the final two years of senior secondary schooling.
+"A unit is a component of content that can be feasibly taught in about half a 'school year' (approximately 50-60 hours duration including assessment and examinations) of senior secondary studies" [WACE Manual 2023, page 129].